wormhole-foundation/wormhole-sdk-ts/README.md

 ### Chain Context

 The `Wormhole` class provides a `getChain` method that returns a `ChainContext` object for a given chain.
 This object provides access to the chain specific methods and utilities.
-Much of the functionality in the `ChainContext` is provided by the `Platform` methods but the specific chain may have overriden methods.
+Much of the functionality in the `ChainContext` is provided by the `Platform` methods but the specific chain may have overridden methods.

 The ChainContext object is also responsible for holding a cached rpc client and protocol clients.